s28639/SEBUX/FBR.md

 | 0x30 (48) | 14 bytes | Extension area |
 | 0x3E (6) | 2 bytes (uint16_t) | # of relocation entries |

 A relocation entry is just an offset of the place that needs to be re-located.
+The entry point gets 1 argument: FbrCall address.